 2.4 Member Requirements.
 The Standards Council shall consist of 12 regular members and a chair.
 Members shall be familiar with the technical and standards development functions of the NFPA and shall be selected from a broad range of appropriate interests.
 Members of the Standards Council shall be members of the NFPA and shall not be members of the Board of Directors.

 2. In order to assist the Board of Directors in selecting qualified individuals, the Board has established the following guidelines regarding the appointment and makeup of the Council.

 2.1.
-Council members shall be familiar with the technical and standards development functions of the Association.
-Council members must have served on one or more NFPA Technical Committees for a period of time sufficient to be familiar with the Regulations Governing the Development of NFPA Standards and the standards adoption process.
+Council members shall be familiar with the technical and standards development functions of the NFPA.
+Council members must have served on one or more NFPA technical committees for a period of time sufficient to be familiar with the Regulations Governing the Development of NFPA Standards and the standards development process.

 - Health Care

 - Building Official

 - Trade/Professional Associations

 2.3.
 While not mandatory, an attempt should also be made to have members from among the nine classifications used to identify the principal interest of members on NFPA committees.
 These classifications are as follows:

 2.4.
 It is also desirable to have members on the council from technical committees responsible for major NFPA standards, such as the National Electrical Code®

 2.5.
 The primary consideration for membership on the Council is whether an individual possesses a personal and professional reputation of high integrity as well as a commitment to the NFPA mission and to the principles of due process and fairness that underlie the NFPA standards development process.